teamknowlogy-org/squint-repository-template/.github/CONTRIBUTING.md

-# Contributing to PurpleBox Project
+# Contributing to Teamknowlogy Project

-Thank you for your interest in contributing to the PurpleBox project!
+Thank you for your interest in contributing to the Teamknowlogy project!
 By contributing, you help us make the project better for everyone.

 ## How to Contribute